-When directed by your supervisor/point of contact, report to the reception center for your community.
-Personnel working at a reception center may be monitored at the end of their assignment.
+• When directed by your supervisor/point of contact, report to the reception/decon at the reception center for your community for monitoring/decontamination.
+Reception center monitoring and decontamination personnel may be monitored at the end of their assignment at the reception

-Follow instructions from RadHealth personnel for collection of dosimetry equipment and forms.
-RadHealth representatives at the facility will establish a collection point for the return of dosimetry and forms by emergency workers for RadHealth processing.
+• Follow instructions from DPHS/Rad Health personnel at the reception center for collection of dosimetry equipment and forms.
+DPHS/Rad Health representatives at the facility will establish a collection point for the return of dosimetry and forms by emergency workers for DPHS/Rad Health processing.